5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 ## 2. Checking if you need this fix
 1. Checking if "GPU" Tab is present in Activity Monitor
 	- Run Activity Monitor (located under Programs/Utilities)
-	- Check if it contains a Tab called "GPU" (as shown in the screenshot above)
+	- Check if it contains a Tab called "GPU" (as shown in the "About" section)
 	- If it is present, you don't have to fix it
 	- If it is not present you can follow the guide to fix your DeviceProperties or skip straight to section 5 to use a defaults-write command to enable the GPU Tab instead.
 2. Checking Hardware Acceleration and Metal Support